oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 Of course splitting by header is assuming that the headers are correctly passed on between micro-services.

-The service mesh standard also defines capabilities that allow you to apply access controls within the mesh, so for example restricting access to the /metrics endpoint to prometheus,
+The service mesh standard also defines capabilities that allow you to apply access controls within the mesh, so for example restricting access to the /metrics endpoint to prometheus would prevent unauthorized applications trying to get details of how your system was running.